 Growing a variety of plant types will provide food and shelter – two important habitat needs of wildlife.
 From vines and perennials to trees and shrubs, they can provide nectar and pollen and then seeds or fruit.
 A diversity of plant types are also places to nest, rest and escape weather and predators.
 Even dead or dying tree trunks are imperative for cavity-nesting birds like owls, woodpeckers and chickadees which keep insect and rodent populations in check.

 Together these layers of vegetation increase the “space” of your habitat.
 It’s like adding rooms and furniture to a bare four-walled house.
 In addition to the shelter provided by plants, you can add supplemental shelter and places to feed with leaving a log on the ground under a tree, adding a bird or bat house or making a stone pile for snakes.
 Leaving a small corner for grasses and other low plants to grow lush will help our fireflies, toads and other small animals.
 Our many native solitary bees need open areas of the earth to nest.
 But don’t worry as they are very docile and those that still have stingers would only sting if hurt.

 For water, you can keep it simple with a shallow birdbath.
 Clean the dish when it begins to look dirty and change the water at least twice a week.
 This helps eliminate both germs and mosquitoes.
 If you have the inclination, consider adding a recirculating stream.
-Even an open patch of sand, compost or earth invites some species of butterflies to mud puddle (drink water and nutrients) when wet.
+Even an open patch of sand, compost or earth invites some species of butterflies to mud puddles (drink water and nutrients) when wet.

 Early and late spring ideas include Bloodroot, Wild Plum, Wild Columbine and violets.
 Summer flowers include Echinacea, Yarrow, Joe-Pye Weed and Liatris.
 Early and late autumn flowering plants include sunflowers, asters and Obedient Plant.